 Looking at the chemical composition of the tea, there are three primary components of the tea liquor (brewed tea) which are:

-- Essential Oils – these are responsible for tea's delicious aromas and flavors.
+- Essential Oils — these all natiural oils are responsible for tea's delicious aromas and flavors

 - Polyphenols — they provide the "briskness" or astringency in the taste and are the key components for most of the health benefits.